slamice/wri/hipsters/chapter08.md

 Her friend shook her head without regard, "No, I can't." she only looked at her drink.

 The ship shrugged and swung in slow motion back to the docks.
-Patrons became excited, lively, bored, full, happy, tipsy, celebrating, a tiny bit seasick.
-A few final pictures took in the city lights.
+The riders became excited, lively, bored, full, happy, tipsy, celebrating, a tiny bit seasick.
+A few final pictures took in the city lights and shadows.
 The pier welcomed them comely, giving in to their now witless jokes and non-existent drunk charms.

 Docked, everyone escaped in a different direction for blocks on end.
 No one knew anyone anymore except those they came with.
 I walked home alone, pondering nothing.
 Cleary though, almost as if it were yesterday.
 My phone rang, and I remember every detail about my phone conversation with my father on that walk.
 My thoughts lined up to play back set replies.
 After coughing a few times I answered.